tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - False

-### Q: L'Hôocirc;pital was the mathematician who created the homonymous rule that uses derivatives to evaluate limits with indeterminations.
+### Q: L'Hôpital was the mathematician who created the homonymous rule that uses derivatives to evaluate limits with indeterminations.
 - **Correct Answer:** False
 - True